denyskryvobok/university-cms/README.md

 - A method was added to the subject service to get the teacher's subjects.
 - A corresponding endpoint has was added to the teacher controller

-#### Try functionality
+#### Try functionality:

+###### Get teacher's subjects:
-To get the teacher's subjects, you need to go to the teacher's profile and click on the "Get Subjects" button, after which you will be redirected to the page with the subjects.
+when: you click on the "Get Subjects" button on the teacher profile page\
+then: you will be redirected to the page with the teacher's subjects

 ### 9) Implement Schedule view + edit features